Should you use a dehumidifier for your classic car this winter?

 Crucially, from a classic car perspective, desiccant dehumidifiers have the ability to reduce the relative humidity to 40 percent or lower – below the rusting point of metal.

-Choosing a unit with an automatic restart function means the dehumidifier will kick back in after a power cut, rather than going into standby mode.
+Choosing a unit with an automatic restart function means the dehumidifier will kick back in after a power outage, rather than going into standby mode.
 Meanwhile, a unit with continuous drain-off means you have the option to feed a hose into a sink, drain point or separate holding tank.

 How to get the best from a dehumidifier